Common Names

 - Warfarin: Anticoagulant activity may be enhanced due to increased fibrinolytic activity and diminished human platelet aggregation (17) (49).

-- Protease inhibitors (darunavir, saquinavir): In 2 cases of HIV-infected patients, clinically significant interactions between garlic and darunavir that resulted in sub-therapeutic DRV plasma concentrations and viral rebound (71).
+- Protease inhibitors (darunavir, saquinavir): In 2 cases of HIV-infected patients, significant interactions between garlic and darunavir resulted in sub-therapeutic DRV plasma concentrations and viral rebound (71).
 In one case the patient ingested 15 garlic cloves per week, while in the other the patient could not quantify the amount, but said it was significant.
-In both patients, drug effectiveness eventually returned with the cessation of garlic.
-In healthy volunteers, garlic supplements with the rough equivalent of two 4-g cloves of garlic daily significantly decreased mean serum concentration levels, peak levels by 54%, and trough levels by 49%.
-These reductions in levels can cause therapeutic failure (18).
+In both patients, drug effectiveness eventually returned with cessation of garlic.
+In healthy volunteers, garlic supplements with the rough equivalent of two 4-g cloves daily significantly decreased mean serum concentration levels, peak levels by 54%, and trough levels by 49%, which can cause therapeutic failure (18).

 - Insulin: Dose of insulin may require adjustment due to hypoglycemic effects of garlic exhibited in animal studies (39).